DevOps-Represent/terraform-workshop/README.md

 # Terraform Workshop

-DevOps Girls with the massive support from SEEKers are hosting workshops on Terraform!
+DevOps Represent with the massive support from SEEKers are hosting workshops on Terraform!

 <details><summary>Who would benefit from this workshop?</summary><p>